valnoxy/t440p-oc/README.md

 ## ♻️ Upgrade macOS / Switch EFI
 If you plan to upgrade your macOS (or updating the EFI / switching to HeliPort), you'll need a different OpenCore configuation (EFI).
 Please follow these steps:

+> Note: Download the desired macOS version in the Settings before following these steps, if you are connected via WiFi.

 1. Download the newest release & [ProperTree](https://github.com/corpnewt/ProperTree) and extract it.
 2. Start ProperTree and load the ```Config.plist``` on your EFI partition.
 (File -> Open)
 > Note: You can mount your EFI partition by pressing ```WIN + SPACE```, typing Terminal and enter the following command: ```sudo diskutil mountDisk disk0s1```.